 The waterfall becomes dense during the rainy season so, you are recommended to visit Pokhara during autumn.
-Similarly, visit the Brindabasini temple, which is located in the middle of the Fewa lake.
+Similarly, visit the Brindabasini temple, which is located in the middle of Fewa lake.

 On the outskirts of Pokhara are some beautiful places you are recommended to visit while you are in Pokhara.

 One is Sarangkot.
 Just a 15-20 minutes uphill drive from Pokhara will take you to one of the most amazing places on earth that seem to be floating on clouds.
-Sarangkot is best known for the sunrise view and a spectacular panoramic view of the Annapurna range, Dhaulagiri, and Manaslu.
+Sarangkot is best known for the sunrise view and spectacular panoramic view of the Annapurna range, Dhaulagiri, and Manaslu.

 The view tower at the top of the Sarangkot offers an extensive view of Pokhara city.
 Sarangkot is also one of the best locations for paragliding.